 Forage fishes are small schooling fishes that form a critical link in the marine food web between zooplankton and larger fish and wildlife consumers.
 Status of forage fish populations can be an indicator of the health and productivity of nearshore systems.
 Forage fish occupy every marine and estuarine nearshore habitat in Washington, and much of the intertidal and shallow subtidal areas of the Puget Sound Basin are used by these species for spawning habitat.

-Since then Clallam MRC Clallam MRC has conducted monthly surveys at two sites - Pitship Point adjacent to John Wayne Marina and at a public beach near Old Town east of Dungeness River.
+Since October 2016 Clallam MRC has conducted monthly surveys at two locations - Pitship Point adjacent to John Wayne Marina and at a public beach near Old Town east of Dungeness River.
 The monthly forage fish samples are submitted to Washington Department of Fish & Wildlife for analysis.

 In April 2017 the sampling effort was expanded to include two sites on Ediz Hook.
 The sites were selected by the Lower Elwha Tribe in an effort to document forage fish spawning in the newly restored area along the inside of the spit.